-But we can use linear regression to determine which potential candidates are most likely to be the best match for the ridiculously high-stress job of being a spy and we only want to hire those who are are highly probable to be good at their jobs.
+But we can use linear regression to determine which potential candidates are most likely to be the best match for the very high-stress job of being a spy.
+We only want to hire those who have a high probability of being good at their jobs.

 The goal of a regression analysis is to create a trend line that best fits our data.
 This then allows us to investigate whether (and how) one thing (the dependent variable) depends on other things (the independent variables).

-To do this we plot the data and apply a trend line which will tell us whether there’s a correlation between the data.
+To explore potential relationships in the data we plot the data and apply a trend line, which will tell us whether there’s a correlation between the data.
 Linear regression can then be used to confirm or deny the relationship between attributes.

 We can see here that there’s a correlation between the attributes ‘spy potential’ and ‘IQ’.
 We can, therefore, say that candidates that are smarter are more likely to make better spies.*

 Once we have confirmed with regression analysis whether there’s a relationship between the various attributes, we can deploy a regression algorithm that will learn the relationship between these variables.